 Off-Balance Sheet Credit Exposures: Commitments to extend credit are agreements to lend to customers, generally having fixed expiration dates or other termination clauses.
 Standby letters of credit are agreements to pay a beneficiary if there is a default on a contractual arrangement.
-Any reserve for unfunded lending commitments and unexercised letters of credit is based on management's best estimate of losses inherent in these instruments, but the commitments have not yet disbursed.
+Any reserve for unfunded lending commitments is based on management's best estimate of losses inherent in these instruments, but the commitments have not yet disbursed.
 Factors such as likelihood of disbursal and likelihood of losses given disbursement are utilized in determining a reserve, if needed.
 Based on our assessment, any reserve would be recorded in "Other liabilities" in the Consolidated Statements of Condition and a corresponding loss would be recorded in "Provision for credit losses" in the Consolidated Statements of Income.
-However, no such reserve was necessary as of December 31, 2019, 2018, or 2017.
+However, no such reserve was necessary as of December 31, 2020, 2019, or 2018.